spookyahell/TVNOW-content/README.md

 (Not intentionally breaking any laws while operating this.)

-The actual content remains encrypted on the servers of TVNOW.
+The video content remains safely encrypted on the servers of TVNOW.